Sex Criminals

 Sex Criminals is a comic book series published by American company Image Comics.
 It is written by Matt Fraction and illustrated by Chip Zdarsky, set in the Image Universe.
 The first issue was published on September 25, 2013, and the last issue was published on October 28, 2020, running for 31 issues and one special over six volumes: One Weird Trick, Two Worlds One Cop, Three the Hard Way, Fourgy!, Five-Fingered Discount, and Six Criminals.
 Since publication, the series has continuously received critical acclaim.

 Sex Criminals was nominated for two Eisner Awards in 2014 including Best Continuing Series and won Best New Series.
 In 2015, Matt Fraction made a deal with Universal Television to turn Sex Criminals into a television show, which ultimately entered development hell.
+A streaming series adaptation for Amazon Prime Video was announced in January 2026, with Imogen Poots and John Reynolds attached to star.

 According to the American Library Association, the hardcover release Big Hard Sex Criminals was the seventh most banned and challenged book in the United States in 2016, due to being considered sexually explicit.